-Focuses on planning, implementing and evaluating environments for preschool children.
-Includes how to facilitate play in the environment, room arrangements, outdoor areas, equipment selection and sources, children's furniture, and scrounging for materials usable in the preschool environment.
-Prerequisite: Second-year standing in the Early Childhood Education program or consent of instructor.
-F
+Focuses on planning, implementing, and evaluating environments for children from infancy to preschool age including accommodations or modifications to support a variety of children's abilities .
+Includes using observation and facilitating play in the environment, room arrangements, outdoor areas, equipment selection and sources, children's furniture, and scrounging for materials usable in the preschool environment.
+Prerequisite: Second year standing in the Early Childhood Education program; placement into RD090 and WR090; or consent of instructor.
+F,